 As payments in one click only involve a single, quick online action, businesses can provide a fully efficient and fast payment process to customers.
 Even better, there’s no fee for using payments in 1 click.

-Offers the security of tokenization
+Offers the security of tokenisation

-With quick one-click payments, all of the shared data is tokenized with a payment identification created.
+With quick one-click payments, all of the shared data is tokenised with a payment identification created.
 It is then used for subsequent online purchases.
 Additionally, many online and mobile merchant payment gateways boast 3D Secure payment security tools like Verified by Visa and Mastercard SecureCode.

 One-click payments and one-click checkouts sound similar but are separate transactions.

 Let’s imagine you want to rent a car online from a company you’ve never used before.
-The initial transaction and subsequent inputting of your payment fee information, such as names, billing addresses, etc, is known as a one-click checkout.
+The initial transaction and subsequent inputting of your payment fee information, such as names, billing addresses, etc., is known as a one-click checkout.

 That’s because you’ll only need to enter this information once.
 So instead of going through a multiple-step checkout that requires several steps, a single checkout process allows the shopper to complete a purchase directly from the gateway’s merchant web page.